-In Sudan, WPHF is channeling urgently-needed financing to grassroots women’s organizations working to sustain their operations and respond to COVID-19 and its gender dimensions.
+In Sudan, WPHF is channeling urgently-needed financing to local and grassroots women’s organizations working to sustain their critical operations on the front lines and enhance the role of civil society groups in conflict resolution and the local implementation of WPS commitments in crisis contexts.

 Our Partners

-WPHF has supported 2 projects implemented by 3 women-led and women’s rights civil society organizations in Sudan:
+WPHF has supported 13 projects implemented by 25 women-led and women’s rights civil society organizations in Sudan:

 Explore our Full List of WPHF COVID-19 Emergency Response Window Partners Around the World